-4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2022, and any plans you have made to meet the needs of these audiences during Fiscal Year 2023.
+4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2023, and any plans you have made to meet the needs of these audiences during Fiscal Year 2024.
 If you regularly broadcast in a language other than English, please note the language broadcast.

 WESM provides listeners with programs that enlighten and generate conversations about the world at large through culturally significant platforms such as music (jazz, blues, gospel, R&B, world) and various news programs from NPR, PRX, and APM.
 Our licensee, the University of Maryland Eastern Shore, is a historically black institution.
 Our collaboration with Salisbury University has broadened the reach of our jazz programs into the beach areas of Delmarva through WSDL.
 Since WESM is located at an HBCU campus, we have taken advantage of opportunities to target minorities (domestic and international people of color and women) with educational radio programs that may be of some impact to them.
 We often supplement our regular programming with special programs from PRX to meet these goals.
 Our Salisbury University collaboration also allows the SU/WSCL News Director to feature long-form interviews and stories during Morning Edition on WESM.
+The collaboration helped students produce and air content on both WESM and WSDL, focusing on minority concerns, and the state of downtown Salisbury.